bbc/uap-principal-technical-test/README.md

 You will be assessed on your ability to break down complex and vague requirements into a concrete plan whilst architecting a high level design on how this may actually be implemented.

-If you’d like to clarify any parts of this assessment or the requirements with your steakholders, please reach out to the recruiter.
+If you’d like to clarify any parts of this assessment or the requirements with your stakeholders, please reach out to the recruiter.

 ## Assessment Criteria: